 The movie also inspired many books, comics, video games, LEGO sets and action figures, and in 1999 was deemed to be “of significant cultural and historical value” by the US Library of Congress by its selection for preservation in the National Film Registry.

 For the eagle-eyed viewer, the hieroglyphics in the Well of Souls include engravings of R2-D2 and C-3PO from Star Wars.

-Since Egypt was under British rule in 1936 it is highly unlikely that Nazi Germany would have been allowed to mount a major archaeological expedition in the country.
-It is also far more likely that the British would have discovered and excavated the ark, and then taken it back to Blighty “for safe keeping” like the Elgin Marbles.
+Since Egypt was under British rule in 1936, it is unlikely that Nazi Germany would have been allowed to mount a major archaeological expedition in the country.
+It is also far more likely that the British would have discovered and excavated the ark, and then taken it back to Blighty “for safekeeping” like the Elgin Marbles.
 But hey . . . it’s just a movie.

 Oh, by the way, Indiana is named after George Lucas’ dog.